REBELinBLUE/kube-guide/3-tutorial.md

 ❯ docker start k3d-dev-worker-1
 ```

-At these point you have 2 *Pods* from the same *ReplicaSet* on the same *Node*, in a production environment this is less
+At this point you have 2 *Pods* from the same *ReplicaSet* on the same *Node*, in a production environment this is less
 likely to happen, it is just that we have the exactly same number of replicas as we do Nodes; however you can "fix" this
 simply by deleting one of the *Pods*.
 Just like there is the *Scheduler* component, there is also a [Descheduler](https://github.com/kubernetes-sigs/descheduler)
 to take care of this automatically but it is not a core component, this actually runs as a *Job*.

+You can now re-add the *PersistentVolumeClaim* volume and volume mount to the *Deployment*, and remove the
+*tolerations*.

 ### Replicas